-- Most people using collaborative law to make their family arrangements do manage to reach agreement.
+- Most people using collaborative family law to make their arrangements do manage to reach an agreement.

 - The process involves a series of meetings without correspondence between lawyers, leading to greater predictability of costs.